surendar-vj7/Location-tracker/README.md

-Hey everyone this was my first complete app that I was build
+Hey everyone this was my first complete app that I was build.